ZuluCharlie/zulu-wheel/README.md

 ## [Download](https://github.com/ZuluCharlie/zulu-wheel/releases/latest)

-[Click here](https://github.com/ZuluCharlie/zulu-wheel/releases/latest) to find the latest version, then click the 'zulu-wheel-setup-beta.exe' link to download the executable.
-Then, you only need to run the executable from your download folder, and you're on your way!
+[Click here](https://github.com/ZuluCharlie/zulu-wheel/releases/latest) to find the latest version.
+Please note that this application is not yet signed, so you may need to take extra steps to run the app, depending on your OS.

+### Windows
+zulu-wheel-{version}.Setup.exe
+zulu-wheel-win32-x64-{version}.zip

+If you see a blue window that says "Windows protected your PC", click 'More Info', then 'Run Anyway'

+### Mac
+Zulu.Wheel.dmg
+zulu-wheel-darwin-arm64-{version}.zip

+If you see a pop-up that says "zulu-wheel is damaged and can't be opened", run the following command in the Terminal `xattr -c /Applications/zulu-wheel.app`

+### Linux
+Zulu-Wheel-{version}-1.x86_64.rpm
+zulu-wheel-linux-x64-{version}.zip
+zulu-wheel_{version}_amd64.deb

 ## Current Features